abarriebee/Medical-Data-Visualizer/README.md

  df_cat = pd.melt(df, id_vars = ["cardio"], value_vars = ['cholesterol', 'gluc', 'smoke', 'alco', 'active', 'overweight'])

 ```
-Group and reformating the data to split it by 'cardio'.
-Show the counts of each feature.
-Then, renaming one of the columns for the catplot to work correctly:
+4. Here, we must group and reformat the data in order to split the 'cardio' dataset to show the counts of each feature.
+Then, in 4.1, we must rename one of the columns for the <kbd>catplot()>/kbd> to function properly:
  ```
     df_cat["total"] = 1
     df_cat = df_cat.groupby(["cardio", "variable", "value"], as_index = False).count()
  ```

+ 4.1.
 Draw the seaborn catplot with 'sns.catplot()':
  ```
     sns.set_theme(style = "darkgrid")